 Very few things test a crafter’s vision like weeding tiny pieces of vinyl.
 The Cricut BrightPad Go is a vinyl weeder’s best friend!
 See how to use it and make an easy farmer’s market tote with the Cricut BrightPad Go.
 This post is sponsored by Cricut.
+As an Amazon Associate I earn from qualifying purchases.
 All opinions and text are my own.

 I have a confession to make: my eyes aren’t what they used to be.
 Getting older combined with a job that requires constant contact with a computer screen has not been kind to my eyesight.
 Most of the time, it’s not a big deal.
 But when I’m crafting with small pieces?
 That’s a different story.

 Vinyl crafting is one of my favorite ways to use my Cricut machine.
 With vinyl crafting comes weeding the vinyl.
 Depending on the size and intricacies of the design, it can sometimes be difficult to see which parts of the design to weed.
 The type of vinyl can also increase the weeding difficulty level.
 I find glitter vinyl to be more difficult to weed than regular vinyl.

 A few years ago, I started using a Cricut BrightPad when weeding vinyl.
 It helped alleviate eye strain tremendously.
 It has been my go-to friend for Cricut project help.
 Recently, Cricut improved their Cricut BrightPad and introduced the Cricut BrightPad Go!

 What are the differences between the original Cricut BrightPad and the Cricut BrightPad Go?

 - The Cricut BrightPad Go is cordless.
 The original Cricut BrightPad is not.

 - The Cricut BrightPad Go has a rechargeable, built-in battery.
 It holds 2+ hours of power.
 The original Cricut BrightPad does not have this.